-- (a) All years include 52 weeks except for the fiscal year ended February 3, 2018, which includes 53 weeks.
-See "Basis of Presentation." - (b) Total comparable sales are defined as net sales from locations that have been open one year or more, including joann.com.
-Net sales are included in the total comparable sales calculation on the first day of the thirteenth month following a location's opening.
-In conjunction with the expansion, downsize or relocation of a location, the net sales results from that location are excluded from the total comparable sales calculation until the first day of the first month following the one-year anniversary of that location's expansion, downsize or relocation.
-Further, in a 53-week year, net sales of the first 52 weeks are compared to the comparable 52 weeks of the prior period. - (c) We define Adjusted EBITDA as net income (loss) plus income tax provision (benefit), net, debt-related (gain) loss and depreciation and amortization, as further adjusted to eliminate the impact of certain non-cash items and other items that we do not consider indicative of our ongoing operating performance, including strategic initiatives, COVID-19 costs, technology development expense stock-based compensation expense, loss on disposal and impairment of fixed and operating lease assets, goodwill and trade name impairment, sponsor management fees, location pre-opening and closing costs excluding loss on disposal of fixed assets and other one-time costs.
+(a) All years include 52 weeks except for the fiscal year ended February 3, 2018, which includes 53 weeks.
+See "Basis of Presentation."

+(b) We define total comparable sales as net sales for locations that have been open for at least 13 months as well as net sales for locations that have not been remodeled, expanded or downsized in the last 13 months.
+In addition, total comparable sales include our e-commerce sales generated via joann.com (online sales for all products) and creativebug.com (online sales of digital videos for crafting projects).
+Further, in a 53-week year, net sales of the first 52 weeks are compared to the comparable 52 weeks of the prior period.

+(c) We define Adjusted EBITDA as net income (loss) plus income tax provision (benefit), interest expense, net, debt related (gain) loss, other income and depreciation and amortization, as further adjusted to eliminate the impact of certain non-cash items and other items that we do not consider indicative of our ongoing operating performance, including costs related to strategic initiatives, COVID-19 costs, technology development expense, stock-based compensation expense, loss on disposal and impairment of fixed and operating lease assets, goodwill and trade name impairment, sponsor management fees and other one-time costs.
 We describe these adjustments reconciling net income (loss) to Adjusted EBITDA in the applicable table below.